Transforming the War on Drugs

 The contributors trace the consequences of the war on drugs across vulnerable regions, including South America and Central America, West Africa, the Middle East and the Golden Crescent, the Golden Triangle, and Russia.
 It demonstrates that these consequences are ‘glocal’.
 The war’s local impacts on human rights, security, development, and public health are interdependent with transnational illicit flows.
 The book further reveals how these impacts have influenced the positions of governments across these regions, with significant ramifications for the international drug control regime.
 Crucially, it shows that, at a time when global order is in flux, critically evaluating the regime’s securitisation through the war on drugs provides key insights into other global governance realms.

-Annette Idler is Director of Studies at the Changing Character of War Programme and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford
+Annette Idler is the Director of the Global Security Programme and Senior Research Fellow at the Department of Politics and International Relations, University of Oxford.
+She is also Visiting Scholar at Harvard University's Weatherhead Center for International Affairs.

 Juan Carlos Garzón Vergara is Global Fellow at the Wilson Center and a research associate at Fundación Ideas para la Paz (Colombia).